- What do I need to know about pain control?

 - Visit your local bookstores or library.

 You can also contact the National Center for Complementary and Alternative Medicine Clearinghouse to learn more about these techniques.
-(See the “To learn more” section for contact information.)
+(See the “To learn more about cancer pain” section for contact information.)

 Pain may be a sign that the cancer has spread, an infection has started, or there are problems caused by the cancer treatment.
-Because of this, you should report any new pain problems to your doctor or nurse before trying any medical or non-medical treatments to relieve the pain on your own.
+Because of this, you should report any new pain problems to your cancer care team before trying any medical or non-medical treatments to relieve the pain on your own.

 Some general guidelines for managing pain with non-medical methods include: